ALinuxPerson/mcsoft-auth/README.md

 Of course, replacing `REDACTED` with the real, respective values.

+# What this can't do

+This binary can't:
+  * Support skins.
+  * Handle errors.
+If an error occurs while during one of the steps, you'll instead get an esoteric error message, probably from serde complaining that it can't be parsed correctly.

 # Technical Information

 The technical information on how this binary works internally can be seen in the (unofficial)